sitalbi/gravity-simulation/README.md

 # gravity-simulation
-Gravity simulation created with OpenGL
+Gravity simulation created in C++ with OpenGL for rendering.

 ## To do